 The Sensors Log table includes history of average measurements of logged sensors.
-In order to define which sensor to log, the user should access menu 6.8 - Sensor Logging, and mark by \pm - button the required sensor.
+In order to define which sensor to log, the user should access menu 6.8 - Sensor Logging, and mark by +/- button the required sensor.

-To define the measurement interval, go to menu 6.2 and choose the required History resolution.
+In order to define the measurement interval, the user should go to menu 6.2 and choose the required History resolution.